icyflame/blog/_posts/2019-05-04-mozilla-add-on-intermediate-certificate-signing-issue.md

 some sort of quick workaround which helped them make browsers ignore the results of the add-on verification test.

+**Edit:** I was enlightened by a user on IRC that the fix they deployed was a Study.
+These can be seen inside `about:studies` and this particular hotfix is called `hotfix-reset-xpi-verification-timestamp-1548973`!
+Nifty!

 **P.S.** I wrote a post a few months ago about how cool `openssl` is!
 I was finally able to use it in the wild with this issue!
 Check out the post [here][5].